devtechster/MIS502/README.md

 - [Final Project](https://github.com/devtechster/MIS502-Data-Management-for-Analytics/tree/main/Final%20Project)

 For course content, you can go through all the tutorials, which cover almost every topic discussed in class.
+Course Overview: I've learned new things that I never worked in my life, I was exposed to Python before Jan 2023 but this course polished my Python and SQL skills.